rss logo

 root@host:~# btrfs scrub start /

-• Check status of running scrub:
+• Check the status of an ongoing or completed scrub:

 root@host:~# btrfs scrub status /